 A Letter of Accommodation (LOA) lists the accommodations recommended by Student Accessibility Services.
 Unless there are concerns related to academic integrity, accommodations recommended by Student Accessibility Services should be implemented as recommended.
 Concerns about academic integrity can be discussed with the Accessibility Counsellor listed at the top of the LOA.

-Students requesting accommodations should provide their course directors with a LOA as close to the start of an academic term as reasonably possible.
+Students requesting accommodations in a course should provide a LOA to their course instructors as close to the start of an academic term as reasonably possible.
 Students can register with our office throughout the academic term.

 There have been changes to the format of the LOA.
 The reasons for the format change include: